 - C. Discrimination or harassment need not be intentional.
 The intent of the alleged person to have committed such behavior may not be relevant to determining whether a violation has occurred.
-The relevant determination is whether a reasonable person similarly situated could have reasonably considered the alleged conduct to be harassment. - D. Acts that do not necessarily involve conduct of harassment but are based on sex or genderstereotyping, and which may include physical aggression, intimidation, hostility, humiliation, insulting, and hazing may also be considered harassment. - E. Verbal or physical conduct directed at the Complainant's protected class status is considered in the determination of discrimination or harassment.
-The University will consider the totality of the complaint and its circumstances, the private or public environment of the behavior, the intensity or severity of the actions, the pattern of behavior, and the power relationship, if any, between the parties. - F. A single incident that creates a distractingly, uncomfortable atmosphere may not constitute discrimination or harassment.
+The relevant determination is whether a reasonable person similarly situated could have reasonably considered the alleged conduct to be harassment. - E. Verbal or physical conduct directed at the Complainant's protected class status is considered in the determination of discrimination or harassment.
+The University will consider the totality of the complaint and its circumstances, the private or public environment of the behavior, the intensity or severity of the actions, the pattern of behavior, and the power relationship, if any, between the parties. - F. A single incident that creates a distracting, uncomfortable atmosphere may not constitute discrimination or harassment.
 However, even isolated or sporadic acts may constitute severe harassment.
-A series of individual incidents can have the cumulative effect of becoming pervasively harassing behavior. - G. Unreasonable interference with an individual's participation in University life may be signified by responses such as: - 1.
+A series of individual incidents can have the cumulative effect of becoming pervasively harassing behavior. - G. Unreasonable interference with an individual's participation in University life and sponsored programs and activities may be signified by responses such as: - 1.
 Avoiding areas of the campus where the behavior in question typically takes place; - 2.
 Academic performance or work assignments becoming more difficult because of the behavior in question, including absenteeism; or - 3.
 Leaving a job, a class, or the University itself because of the behavior in question. - H. In determining whether discrimination or harassment exists, the University will evaluate the evidence from a reasonable person's reaction and perspective under the circumstances presented.
 The standard of evidence to be used to determine responsibility is the preponderance of the evidence standard.
-If there are any questions, contact the Director of Affirmative Action.
+If there are any questions, contact the Director of the Office of Equal Opportunity. - I. Qualified Individual with a Disability: - 1.
+In the employment context, a qualified individual with a disability is a person with a disability who meets the necessary skills, experience, education, and other job-related requirements of the position they hold or seek to hold and can perform the essential functions of the position with or without a reasonable accommodation, 42 U.S.C. § 12111(8).